Errors of Omission

 Types of Errors of Omission

-In the case of partial omission, the transaction is recorded in the books but not posted to the ledger.
-This type of error can happen in relation to any subsidiary book.
+The transaction is recorded in the books but not posted to the ledger.
+This type of error can happen in any subsidiary book.

-Effect on the Accounts
+Effect on Accounts

 Rectification of Entry

 The transaction is recorded in the general journal in the same way that it would have been recorded when it originally took place.
 The reason for the delay is given in the narration.

 A credit note for $2,750, received from Hattar Wholesalers, was misplaced and not recorded in the books.
 It was discovered two months later on 21 July 2017.
 For this reason, the following rectification entry was made in the journal.